overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 # Data Management and Storage Setup

-Song, Score and their dependent services (Postgres, Minio, Kafka, and Zookeeper) will be set up next, together these services will manage, track and store all our data on the backend.
+Song, Score and their dependent services (Postgres, Minio, and Kafka) will be set up next.
+These services will manage, track and store all our data on the backend.

 ## Setting up Object Storage

-The file transfer service Score is compatible with any S3 storage provider; for simplicity, we will use the open-source Object Storage provider Minio for this setup.
+The file transfer service Score is compatible with any S3 storage provider; for simplicity, we will use the open-source object Storage provider Minio for this setup.

 1. **Run Minio:** Use the following command to pull and run the Minio docker container